NodyHub/blog/content/posts/container-breakouts-part2.md

 We will now explore two techniques that can be used to break out of the container.
 It is important to note here that it is only possible to abuse the [capabilities](https://man7.org/linux/man-pages/man7/capabilities.7.html), because there is no [seccop](https://man7.org/linux/man-pages/man2/seccomp.2.html) filter in place.
 This is the case if a container is started with `--privileged`.
 Docker containers are normally started with a seccomp filter enabled and give an additional layer of security.

 The available capabilities inside the container can be printed with the command `capsh --print`.
-The details about each capability can be taken from the man page (`man capavilities`).
+The details about each capability can be taken from the man page (`man capabilities`).
 In case of a privileged container, all capabilities are available.
 An example output looks like following:

 ```bash
 ~# capsh --print